-Being a bit of a carb addict, I struggle daily to keep my bread consumption to a minimum.
-I don’t want to eat wheat.
+Being a bread lover, I’m always looking for new ways with bread that don’t include wheat.
 Not that I am gluten intolerant but I know that the wheat we consume today is a far cry from the original grain from 50 years ago.
-It has been terribly manipulated to “feed the world” and now we are stuck with a grain that does more harm than good.
+It has been terribly manipulated and now we are stuck with a grain that does more harm than good.
 It inflames our bodies, causes our guts to leak, and it triggers autoimmune diseases just to mention a few.
-When I stopped eating wheat some years ago I had significantly less abdominal pain and less abdominal bloating almost straight away.

-Now a days I bake my own bread, mostly because I want to know what I am eating.
+Nothing beats a home made bread and this way I know exactly what ingredients are used.
 It takes fairly little time once you get the hang of it, and I don’t add as much salt.
 If you do like the salty flavour you could add some nutritional yeast to the recipe together with the salt I use, which is usually half the amount you are used to.
 Do give it a try, it is so much healthier than store-bought bread.

 In a mixer fitted with the hook attachment, mix the two flours, the yeast, the cocoa, the sugar, the water and the coffee.
 Add seeds if you want.
 Mix on low for about five minutes, then add the salt.
 Now knead on medium speed for about ten minutes.
 Remove the dough, form a ball and put it to rest in an other bowl sprayed with some oil and cover with a damp cloth or some cling film.
 Leave to rise for two hours.